 By then she had taken up a full-time research position on the staff of the University of Sydney at the National Centre for Immunisation Research and Surveillance (NCIRS) at the Children’s Hospital at Westmead.
 She had also become a mother of two.

-She also developed a special interest in the vaccination of the frail and elderly, and for her body of work won Australia’s pre-eminent prize in the field of immunisation and vaccine preventable diseases from the Public Health Association in 2014.
+She also developed a special interest in the vaccination of the frail and elderly, and for her body of work won Australia’s pre-eminent prize in the field of immunisation from the Public Health Association in 2014.
 The subject remains a passion: Australia, the US and the UK all have ageing populations where people are expected to remain productive for longer, yet the elderly aren’t offered vaccinations that could improve their quality of life, she says.
 The immunology research she is most proud of involves the relationship between influenza and heart attacks.
-In 2013 she published a study showing the strong protective effect of the flu vaccine on preventing heart attacks.
+In 2013, she published a study showing the strong protective effect of the flu vaccine on preventing heart attacks.

 Becoming the Head of the School of Public Health and Community Medicine at UNSW, in 2008, allowed her to move from a “research-only role” to a position with a “major administrative and teaching component too”.